hossein-lap/vim/README.md

 ## Screenshots

-I like and use `hybrid` colorscheme.
+I like and use `hybrid` colorschemes.

 #### C